jottocraft/dtps/README.md

 <br />

 #### Power+ Roadmap
-Here's how Power+ will be changing in the coming months (Updated 4/21/2019):
+Here's how Power+ will be changing in the coming months.
+This rollout plan is constantly being updated as new information becomes available.
+(Updated 4/26/2019):
 * ~~April 10th, 2019: Power+ for Canvas can be tested by anyone ([install instructions](https://dtps.js.org/canvas))~~
 * June 2019: Power+ for PowerSchool will no longer recive bugfix updates
 * July 2019: Power+ for PowerSchool will be archived and will no longer be supported.
 Power+ for Canvas will officially become Power+ and will be hosted on the main Power+ repository.
 At this point, Power+ for Canvas will become the version of Power+ and will be enabled by default for everyone.